dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 Azure Application Insights, a feature of Azure Monitor, excels in Application Performance Management (APM) for live web applications. .NET Aspire apps are designed to use OpenTelemetry for application telemetry.
 OpenTelemetry supports an extension model to support sending data to different APMs. .NET Aspire uses OTLP by default for telemetry export, which is used by the dashboard during development.
 Azure Monitor doesn't (yet) support OTLP, so the applications need to be modified to use the Azure Monitor exporter, and configured with the connection string.

-To use Application insights, you will need to specify its configuration in the AppHost project *and* use the [Azure Monitor distro in the service defaults project](#use-the-azure-monitor-distro).
+To use Application insights, you specify its configuration in the app host project *and* use the [Azure Monitor distro in the service defaults project](#use-the-azure-monitor-distro).

 ## Choosing how Application Insights is provisioned

-Aspire has the capability to deploy cloud resources as part of development or cloud provisioning, including Application Insights.
-In your Aspire app, you can decide if you want Aspire to provision an Application Insights resource at debug time, or when deploying to Azure.
+.NET Aspire has the capability to provision cloud resources as part of development or cloud deployment, including Application Insights.
+In your .NET Aspire app, you can decide if you want .NET Aspire to provision an Application Insights resource at debug time, or when deploying to Azure.
 You can also select to use an existing Application Insights resource by providing its connection string.
-The connection information is managed by the resource configuration in the AppHost project.
+The connection information is managed by the resource configuration in the app host project.

 ### Automatically provisioning Application Insights during development

 With this option, an instance of Application Insights will be created for you the first time you debug an app with the Application Insights resource definition in the AppHost project.
 An instance of Application Insights will be created in a resource group based on the name of the AppHost project.
 Each different Aspire solution will create an independent Application Insights resource.

+> [!IMPORTANT]
 > Note: There is no automatic deletion of the Azure resources created this way, so you'll need to manually remove them when they are no longer needed.

-To use automatic provisioning you will need to specify a dependency in the AppHost project, and reference it in each project/resource that needs to send telemetry to Application Insights.
+To use automatic provisioning, you specify a dependency in the app host project, and reference it in each project/resource that needs to send telemetry to Application Insights.
 The steps include:

-- Adding a Nuget package reference to `Aspire.Hosting.Azure.Provisioning` in the AppHost project.
+- Add a Nuget package reference to `Aspire.Hosting.Azure.Provisioning` in the app host project.
 This will also implicitly include the `Aspire.Hosting.Azure` package.

 - Add [app secrets](/aspnet/core/security/app-secrets) to tell it where to create the Application Insights Resource.
-If using Visual Studio, right click on the AppHost project and choose *Manage User Secrets* to create and open the secrets file.
+If using Visual Studio, right click on the app host project and choose *Manage User Secrets* to create and open the secrets file.
 Add the following keys, replacing the values as applicable:

 ``` json
 {